Just the Facts

 Reliable: Information or sites worthy of trust are reliable.

-Results: Results are what are produced during a search based on keywords.
+Results: Results are what is produced during a search based on keywords.

 - Review with students the importance of using reliable websites for research.

-- Teacher will choose the databases and demonstrate how to use them.
+- The teacher will choose the databases and demonstrate how to use them.

 - Others to consider (time permitting)

 Different options for assessing the students:

 - Check for understanding

 - Exit ticket: Have students explore.
 Give students a topic.
 Have them find 1-2 facts on a given topic using sites given.
 Have them cite where their information came from.
 (Students may not have been shown how to properly cite a source yet.
 Students should at least indicate where they found their information. )